How to create your PR strategy

 Owned, paid, earned media offer several options for publishing.

-Your PR strategy needs to include all three types of media, because they will engage with your audience and increase trust in different and essential ways.
+Your PR strategy needs to include all three types of media, because each will engage with your audience and increase trust in different and essential ways.
 They support separate parts of your sales funnel and without one, you’ll potentially jeopardize your marketing strategy.

 Don’t forget… you may have written a cracking blog post, but if you don’t promote it - outreach - you’ll have wasted your time.
 It won’t be seen by the wider audience.